Teenagent

 Teenagent is a 1995 point-and-click adventure game developed by Polish developer Metropolis Software House.
 It was released for Amiga and MS-DOS.
 The player controls teenage boy Mark Hopper, who wants to be a secret agent.
 It was the first game to be released on CD-ROM in Poland.
+A revised edition in 1996 was released as Nowy Teenagent.

 Plot

 Gold is disappearing around Poland.
 The police agency wants to hire a random person to uncover the reason behind this disappearance - they choose teenage boy Mark Hopper.

 Gameplay

 The game has three sections: "The Three Tasks", where Mark must prove himself by performing three tasks for the captain of the guards; "The Village", where Mark must wander around a village and gain entry to the mansion owned by the villain causing the gold's disappearance; and "The Mansion", where Mark must put a stop to the villain's plans.

 Development

 Metropolis Software's contemporaries had begun making games for 8-bit computers, which freed up the market for the company to pursue PC game development without competition.
 The development team planned for Teenagent to follow in the footsteps of Tajemnica Statuetkis success, being competitive not only in Poland but internationally.
-To avoid half-measures being taken, graphic designers, animators and testers were hired.

 The character Mark Hopper was played by developer Adrian Chmielarz's younger brother.

 Game story was inspired by American action comedy film If Looks Could Kill (1991).